-The building blocks of any successful blog is to have useful and interesting content, and the ability to provide information and content that other people need and are looking for.
+The building blocks of any successful blog are to have useful and interesting content, and the ability to provide information and content that other people need and are looking for.

 Competition was scarce and readers were hungry for materials, so it was easy to gather a fanbase fairly early in the game.
 Once blogging platforms became more accessible to the general public, just about anyone can get a blog up and running in minutes.